Olney, Illinois: Media

 Olney is served by the Olney Gazette, a weekly newspaper founded in 2017.

 WUSI-TV (Channel 16) is licensed to Olney.
 Its studio and transmitter are located outside of town.
-WUSI-TV is a PBS affiliate operated by the Broadcasting Service of Southern Illinois University.
+WUSI-TV is a PBS affiliate and WSIU-TV simulcast operated by the Broadcasting Service of Southern Illinois University.

+Olney has a handful of radio stations licensed to the town.
+These include WPTH, WSEI, WUSI-FM, and WVLN.